Assassination of George Lincoln Rockwell: John Patler

 Rockwell's eventual murderer was John Patler, a member of the party, who helped produce Rockwell's propaganda as an editor for The Stormtrooper Magazine.
 Patler was ethnically Greek, which led to criticism of his presence in the party by some neo-Nazis.
 He changed his surname from Patsalos to Patler to make it sound more like Hitler.
 Some other party members, mostly Pierce and Koehl, disliked him due to his Greek ethnic background and taunted him.
 Rockwell liked Patler, whose presence he defended by arguing for the expanded idea of master race which included Greeks; "White" rather than the Nazi idea of "Aryan".
 Koehl and the members who agreed with him viewed this change as heretical.
 The changes to de-center the Nazism of the party and apply a broader base of racists that included Southern Europeans, including Greeks, were instigated by Patler.

 Patler was known to be unstable and had some Marxist sympathies; he left the ANP in 1961 with Dan Burros to form the American National Party, only to rejoin.
 Patler viewed Rockwell as a father figure but also blamed him for the problems in his life, and they began to conflict on several points.
 From 1966 to 1967, Patler drifted in and out of the party.
 Rockwell also had an affair with Patler's wife.
 Afterwards, Patler sent Rockwell a letter telling him he was fine with this.
 Patler and his wife had two children together; after which he became more self-confident and questioned his position in the group.
 Hating the separation from his family, in March 1967, he left his post in Spotsylvania and returned to Arlington.
 Rockwell then had the locks on his door cut off and Patler's possessions moved to Arlington.

 Afterwards, Rockwell wrote a discharge letter against Patler, including that he was guilty of "abandoning his post, gross insubordination and insulting conduct to superiors, neglect of duties, promotion of dissension among the ranks, promotion of distrust by non-Nordic members of the party, and usurpation of authority".
 Patler was then immediately dismissed.
 Rockwell delegated this to Koehl instead of doing it himself.
 Patler spent the rest of the spring enraged over his treatment, writing letters disavowing Rockwell and the ANP, before again returning to begging for his forgiveness.
 In his last letter to Rockwell, Patler wrote: "I don't think there are two people on earth who think and feel the same as we do. ...
 You are a very important part of my life.
 I need you as much as you need me.
 Without you there is no future".
+Rockwell attempted privately to negotiate to bring him back into the organization, asking NSWPP member Chris Vidnjevich to speak with him.
+Patler was still angry about his dismissal, and told Vidnjevich that: "Rockwell is an evil genius and he must be stopped."